LibreTuner/LibreTuner/README.md

 WARNING:
 ========
 This project is no longer maintained.
-It is not in a usable state; please do not waste your time.

 LibreTuner
 =========